 You’re not allowed to use flash and have to utilize the manual setting to get the best shots.
 This requires playing with the aperture and exposure settings so it’s best to have an expert on board to help.
 Note that your mobile device can take great photos as you’re walking, or if you choose to go on a regular walking tour.
 The guides take pictures all day and know the best spots.

 To participate in a photo tour you need, at a bare minimum, a tripod and DSLR camera.
 You’ll also want to bring a rain sleeve or ziploc bag of some sort to protect your camera while moving around inside the canyon since it’s really dusty.
 Personal bags and purses are not allowed in the canyon so you’ll have to bring your camera already mounted on your tripod.
-You’re allowed to bring water with you but no other food or beverage is permitted.
-There are no trash cans out here so please don’t litter.
-Also, bring tip money for your guides since they really go above and beyond to make sure you have a great experience.
+You’re allowed to bring water but no other food or beverage is permitted.
+There are no trash cans so please don’t litter.
+Also, bring a tip for your guides since they go above and beyond to make sure you have a great experience.

-While it isn’t recommended that you change lenses in the canyon because of the dust I mentioned, you should have some sort of device ready to clean your camera if necessary.
-Some photographers had lens wipes, others had a rubber squeeze air blower.
-Come prepared because chances are you’ll need to use or borrow at least one of the two.
+While it isn’t recommended that you change lenses in the canyon because of the dust I mentioned, you should have a device ready to clean your camera if necessary.
+Some had lens wipes, others had a rubber squeeze air blower.
+Chances are you’ll need to use (or borrow) at least one of the two.

-I had good luck corresponding with Shaina Begay, Office Assistant at the park, and received my permit within a week of mailing in payment.
-The number is 928-698-2808.
+I had luck corresponding with Shaina Begay, Office Assistant at the park, and received my permit within a week of mailing in payment.
+The phone number is 928-698-2808.

 The best part of a photo tour is that you pay to keep people out of your pictures.
 As photographers, you get top priority for the best shots.
 You set up in two rows, with long and short tripods, and when the time comes for that perfect sunbeam shot you get two minutes to capture it, during which all other tour groups are held back so that you can get empty pictures of the canyon.